 The right to pay contributions to IKE is exercised by an individual who is over 16 years of age.
-A minor may pay contributions to a pension account in the calendar year in which he or she receives income from work performed on the basis of an employment contract and in the amount that does not exceed such income.
+A minor may pay contributions to a pension account in the calendar year in which he or she receives income from work performed based on an employment contract and in the amount that does not exceed such income.
 One person may have only one IKE.